-- Pupils are aware of classroom expectations and procedures (Appendix A) - • - Using a non-confrontational, trauma informed approach. - Explanations are clear and concise. - Work requirements are clearly explained, and progress is carefully monitored. - Appropriate strategies are deployed to de-escalate inappropriate behaviour. - Work is set appropriate to pupils' abilities. - Well-paced lessons start and end on time. - Classrooms are suited to a particular activity. - External interruptions are minimised whenever possible. - Appropriate and sufficient resources are available. - Utilising the support of colleagues. - Marking and record keeping is a supportive activity, providing feedback to the pupils on their achievements and helping them to plan the next learning steps. - Promoting and supporting positive behaviour through rewards.
+- Pupils are aware of classroom expectations and procedures (Fig 2) - Using a non-confrontational, trauma-informed approach. - Explanations are clear and concise. - Work requirements are clearly explained, and progress is carefully monitored. - Appropriate strategies are deployed to de-escalate inappropriate behaviour. - Learning adapted for individual pupils. - Well-paced lessons start and end on time. - Classrooms are suited for a particular activity. - External interruptions are minimised whenever possible. - Appropriate and sufficient resources are available. - Utilising the support of colleagues. - Marking and record keeping is a supportive activity, providing feedback to the pupils on their achievements and helping them to plan the next learning steps. - Promoting and supporting positive behaviour through rewards.